-These findings when reviewed against this project's main objective to strengthen informed and inclusive decision-making by resource owners and local government officials for integration of Green Economy (GE) and Renewable Energy (RE) into Local Level Planning and to Strengthen Implementation of Renewable Energy (RE) infrastructure for Rural Electrification, reinforces the need for the following issues to be considered:
+These findings when reviewed against this project's main objective to strengthen informed and inclusive decision-making by resource owners and local government officials for integration of Green Economy (GE) and Renewable Energy (RE) into Local Level Planning and to Strengthen Implementation of Renewable Energy (RE) infrastructure for Rural Electrification, highlight the relevance and importance of including:

-- An understanding of existing gender roles, - Women's access to resources which determines their involvement in energy system supply chains, - An understanding of women's productive roles and how modern energy services contribute to women's empowerment and - An understanding of how end use appliances can save time and transform gender roles and relations.
+- An understanding of existing gender roles. - Women's access to resources which determines their involvement in energy system supply chains. - An understanding of women's productive roles and how modern energy services contribute to women's empowerment, and - An understanding of how end use appliances can save time and transform gender roles and relations.